NanditaPore/Django-and-React-Project/README.md

 Css is being too lengthly so using tailwindcss faster, better and less number of lines of code.**npm install -D tailwindcss postcss autoprefixer npx tailwindcss init**

+### Adding layout

+Creating navbar and footer for the website.